Classroom management: The Blue vs Orange Card Theory

-High Cards and Low Cards
+High cards and low cards

 An intervention technique created by William Purkey, used by the teacher that gives students the level of management needed.
 Low cards are a less invasive intervention to address what is happening.
 Some examples of a low card intervention are: raising the eyebrows, staring politely at the student, moving closer to the student while continually talking, calling student by name and asking if they are listening.
 High cards are a strong intervention to address what is happening.
 Some examples include: sending student to the principal's office, keeping student after school, calling home.

-Systematic approaches

 Assertive discipline

 Assertive discipline is an approach designed to assist educators in running a teacher-in-charge classroom environment.
 Assertive teachers react to situations that require the management of student behavior confidently.
 Assertive teachers do not use an abrasive, sarcastic, or hostile tone when disciplining students.

 Assertive discipline is one of the most widely used classroom management tactics in the world.
 It demands student compliance and requires teachers to be firm.
 This method draws a clear line between aggressive discipline and assertive discipline.
 The standards and rules set in place by assertive discipline are supported by positive reinforcement as well as negative consequences.
 Teachers using this approach carry themselves confidently and have no tolerance for class disruption.
 They are not timid, and remain consistent and just.